Submissions for issue 49 are currently open. They will close 17 October.

 - Poetry – You may submit up to 3 poems at a time, with a maximum total length of 120 lines.

-- You may make one submission in each of these categories at any one time – that is, one piece of prose fiction and/or up to 3 poems and/or one essay.
-Please submit work under each category separately.
+- You may make one submission in each of these categories at any one time—that is, one piece of prose fiction and/or up to 3 poems and/or one piece of prose nonfiction and or/one visual artwork.

 - Your submission should not contain your name in the body text, header, or anywhere else within the document.
 This helps us keep the submission process anonymous.

 - the title of each piece

 - a brief third person biography (maximum 100 words)